Creating a trigger for Message Queue that sends messages to a Serverless Containers container

 To create a trigger, you need:

-- Functions the trigger will send messages to for processing.
-If you don't have a function:
+A container that the trigger will invoke.
+If you don't have a container:

-- A message queue that the trigger will pick up messages from.
+A message queue that the trigger receives messages from.
 If you don't have a queue, create one.

 The trigger is initiated within 5 minutes of being created.

-- In the management console, go to the folder where you want to create a trigger.
+In the management console, select the folder where you wish to create your trigger.

 - Enter a name and description for the trigger.